Ski Resort Road Trippin Are you looking to do a winter road trip and hit up a couple different firs ..Read more

 Which IKON Pass Option?

 You only need the $599 IKON Base Pass, which includes unlimited days at 12 resorts and 5 days each at 25 resorts.
 With lift tickets averaging $200/day at major resorts, the IKON Pass is a fantastic new offering that saves skiers and riders tons of money.
-Another great way to save on ski and snowboard rental – check out the price comparison tools on TripOutside.com!
+Another great way to save on ski and snowboard rental – compare prices and save by booking online at TripOutside.
 We show the best deals and discounts on ski rental at all of the resorts featured below.

-Start in Denver and head west on I-70, turning north on highway 40 to hit up Winter Park resort (unlimited days).
+Start your ski vacation in the legendary state of Colorado, by departing from Denver and heading west on I-70.
+Turn north on highway 40 to hit up Winter Park resort (unlimited days).
 We made the mistake of driving to Winter Park in a snowstorm, and the mountain pass to get to the resort is no joke!
 Luckily, we went slow and made it fine – but we definitely recommend checking the weather before you head out.

 Rocky Mountain National Park